resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Activity:** Get everyone to click on the "Get Support" link in the resultant page.

 This is the important page if you want to reach out and get help.
-There is documented a process that NeCTAR would like you to follow when you reach out to get help.
+There is documented a process that Research Cloud would like you to follow when you reach out to get help.

-1. Check to see if NeCTAR is OK
+1. Check to see if the Research Cloud is OK
 2. Check to see if anyone else has experienced your problem
 3. Finally, try to get help.

-This process is there to try and save everyone time and effort on the NeCTAR side.
+This process is there to try and save everyone time and effort on the Research Cloud side.
 We are getting a lot of cloud for free.
-If we can lessen the amount of work that NeCTAR’s staff do we can get more of the cloud to use.
+If we can lessen the amount of work that Research Cloud’s staff do we can get more of the cloud to use.
 It seems fair to me.

-If you do decide that you need help, next NeCTAR lay out an email template showing the format they would like any support request to follow.
+If you do decide that you need help, next Research Cloud lay out an email template showing the format they would like any support request to follow.

 The first piece of information they request is the email shown in the dashboard settings drop down.
-This is important: it lets them know who you are on the cloud - remember, the email you are sending from might not be the same as the one the NeCTAR cloud knows you as.
+This is important: it lets them know who you are on the cloud - remember, the email you are sending from might not be the same as the one the Research Cloud knows you as.

 Then they ask you to provide the information describing your problem.